top of page

 • When are you open?

-We are open on Sundays from 9:00am - 2:00pm from June to September.
+The Flower House is open on Fridays and Saturdays from 8:00am - 6:00pm from May to September.
 We also are open for special events and popups.
 Subscribe to our email list to stay in the loop!

 • Do you have bathrooms?